johngrahamreynolds/Physics/Research/CLASSTelescope/README.md

 - January 2019

-  Flew to Chile with lead project engineer to help unpack and assemble the telescope at its observation site in the Atacama Desert.
+  I flew to Chile with lead project engineer to help unpack and assemble the telescope at its observation site in the Atacama Desert.
 The observation site for the telescope system is atop [Cerro Toco](https://en.wikipedia.org/wiki/Cerro_Toco), a stratovolcano in Antofogasta, Chile, at approximately 17000ft, ~5200m.